MYanello/homelab/README.md

 ## Worklog
 ### 01.23.25
 - Authentik login is now working after telling ingress-nginx that it should use the forwarded headers from haproxy since it isn't on the edge
+- Ran some further tests with the ingress and haproxy on the edge.
+Found that my private/public map files worked just as well for k8s endpoints.
+I simply need to point the subdomain such as bitwarden to k8s as the backend instead of to bitwarden as the backend.
+This is a good solution because it allows me to use the same haproxy config setup for both k8s and non-k8s services and will allow me to slowly migrate away from using the bad haproxy ui in opnsense for configuration of my routes.
 ### 01.22.25
 - Got the nvidia container runtime working in the server.
 Secret trick was `runtimeClassName: nvidia` in the pod spec
 - Also learned that k3s uses the containerd config in /var/lib/rancher/k3s/agent/etc/containerd/config.toml